Dynamic tables

 Attributes

-Besides the attributes inherent to all tables, dynamic tables have a number of unique attributes, some of which are represented in the table:
+Besides the attributes inherent to all tables, dynamic tables have a number of unique attributes.
+Some of them are detailed in the following table:

 Individual attributes of a dynamic table affect its behavior.
 In particular, you can use individual attributes to: